Updated: May 12

 Get lost in the magic of the stars by finding your favorite entertainer.

 LACMA is a mix of everything from classic to modern to contemporary works of art.
-The exhibits are always changing, but in their permanent collections you'll find the iconic " Urban Lights".
+The exhibits are always changing.
+Their permanent collections you'll find the iconic " Urban Lights".
+Friday nights in the summer boast free Night Jazz concerts @ The Lights.

 There's so much to do!
-There's train and pony rides!
+There's a train and pony rides!
 You can take your kids to the Travel Town Museum.
-It's free and gives you access inside real trains.
-If your child is in love with Thomas, you'll be a hero for bringing them here.
+Griffith Observatory is by far the most fascinating thing to see here.
+The park is free and open to the public.

 Universal Studios Hollywood